 A few years back when inserts first hit the market, I scoffed.
 The money an insert cost could be better spent on another new game!
 This was until we’d played Caverna a few times and set up/pack down took us as long as the gameplay.
 So, I went to Broken Token website and had a cheeky ‘glance’ at what the insert cost.
 Well, the insert itself was a good price, however, shipping from the US made it unrealistic!
 Fast forward a bit and I am at BGG Con 2015, standing at the Broken Token stall, about to hand over $200.
 Oops!

-So, why buy inserts?
+So, why buy inserts, should I pimp my ride?
 In my mind there are two main reasons.

 1: Set up/Pack down

 As I mentioned above, Caverna is the perfect example of this!
 Even though we have many pots for game pieces, taking them all out of baggies and making sure they go back into the right baggies is a pain.
 Having a tray with everything already organised is a blessing and can easily knock half an hour off set up/pack down times, plus it makes it easier in game to see how many is left of a specific resource (especially important in a game where resources are limited!)

 Any game with a lot of pieces makes buying an insert an easy choice!

 I’m constantly battling to find space for games.
 I’d like to say I do ‘one in, one out’ but that’s just not the case.
 Despite having multiple Kallax in multiple rooms, we usually have a pile of ‘overspill’ game on the floor in the front room.
 Quite a few inserts now give you room for base game and expansions in one box, meaning room for more games on the shelf, hooray!

 The best example of this has to be the 7 Wonders insert that fits base game, Leaders, Cities and Babel all in the one box.
 OK, I could buy a new game for the cost of the insert but that particular insert just gave me room for two new games on my shelf!